GenericMappingTools/2020-unavco-course/hw1/README.md

 ## Tasks

-0. So that we can better prepare for the course, please out the following [survey](https://docs.google.com/forms/d/1ahnMHrv8nSFB54Tc8BXz70ZUmHEy6uaNmMMsYSOQX3Y).
 1. Follow the [install instructions](../INSTALL.md) to setup your computer.
 2. Open a terminal (Mac: open the "Terminal" app; Windows: open "Git Bash").
    The following steps should be done in the terminal.